 Juvenile Indigent Defense Delivery System

 California provides counsel to indigent youth through a county-based system which includes public defender offices, contract attorneys, and private appointed attorneys.
 The dominant form of indigent representation is public defender offices.
 The California Public Defender Association maintains an on-line list of websites for counties with public defenders.
 Juvenile indigent defense attorneys are paid by the local county.
 Cal.
 Welf. & Inst.
 Code § 218.
-Where there is a conflict preventing representation by a public defender, the court may appoint defense counsel.
+Where there is a conflict preventing representation by a public defender, the court may appoint defense counsel, which is also paid for by the county.
 Cal.
-Penal Code § 987.2.
+Penal Code § 987.2(a)(3).
 Certain counties have lists of conflict counsel from which the court is to choose.
-See, e.g., Sonoma County Superior Court Local Rules of Court, Rule 8.6.
+See, e.g., Sonoma Cty.
+Super.
+Ct.
+Local Rules of Ct.
+R. 8.6.

 The California Appellate Projects (CAP) are non-profit law organizations responsible for improving the quality of appellate representation, including appeals taken from delinquency adjudications.
 A CAP office serves each of California’s appellate districts.